mvolkmann/blog/src/alpine.md

 ### x-if

-The `x-if` attribute conditionally includes the contents of a `template` element.
+The `x-if` directive conditionally includes the contents of a `template` element.
 It can only be used in `template` elements.
 For example: